frec3044/git-quarto-intro/lesson.md

 ## Objectives

   - Set up a GitHub account and configure it on your local computer within Rstudio
-  - Initiate, edit, and knit Rmarkdown files
+  - Initiate, edit, and render Quarto files
   - Commit and Push code to GitHub

 ## Requirements: